 From a messaging perspective, to support this pattern we needed to adjust our platform.
 In particular, both Event Sourcing and CQRS typically put requirements on the messaging infrastructure to support guaranteed message delivery.
 In contrast, when we initially chose NATS as the primary message transport we assumed that we didn’t need to offer guaranteed delivery as long as users could retry failed message publish attempts.
 This assumption still holds, but it makes building a CQRS or Event Sourcing system unnecessarily difficult because each team in the pipeline needs to handle guaranteed delivery separately — by supporting guaranteed messaging as part of the messaging platform, each team does not need to handle it in their own specialized way.

 With NATS, if a consuming service goes down, the message is dropped and will be lost.
-NATS Streaming builds upon NATS to support message persistence and at-least-once message delivery.
+NATS Streaming (now called JetStream) builds upon NATS to support message persistence and at-least-once message delivery.
 Unfortunately, when evaluating NATS Streaming we found that it could not support our needs because it is not highly-available — if a message broker goes down all messages flowing through that message topic do not get delivered until the broker is restored.

 After evaluating a few other options, we eventually settled on using SQS to guarantee message delivery, with a supporting web service handling topic subscriptions.
 This system stores a recipient list of subscribers interested in a particular message topic in Amazon’s RDS, with a matching SQS queue for each interested subscriber.
 When a message is published, the message’s topic is matched against the list of interested subscribers and the messaging system delivers a copy of the message to SQS, allowing SQS to handle redundant storage and high availability of each message for each subscriber.